ava-labs/avalanche-starter-kit/README.md

 # Set Up

 This starter kit utilizes a Dev Container specification.
 Dev Containers use containerization to create consistent and isolated development environments.
+All of the above mentioned components are pre-installed in that container.
 These containers can be run using GitHub Codespaces or locally using Docker and VS Code.
 You can switch back and forth between the two options.

 ## Run on Github Codespace